 For many Jews in Hungary, duelling was a way to transform and prove themselves and show that they were as worthy as those that the Hungarian Noble class referred to as Úriember, meaning a gentleman of “scrupulous propriety, courtesy, decency, honor”2.
 The gentiles who were challenged by Jews had to make a choice; they could accept, which also meant recognizing that the rival had equal status.
 Or they could refuse, which opened them up to disgrace.
 As a strategy for acceptance, duelling was a highly effective method.

 The culture of fencing also grew into a popular sport in the Jewish communities.
 In 1906, the Zionist leader Lajos Dömény founded the Jewish Fencing and Athletic Club.
 Siegfried Flesch, an Austrian Jew, won a bronze medal in saber at the 1900 Summer Olympics, and that was the first of 90 Olympic medals, 47 of them gold, that have been won by Jewish fencers.
 Jewish athletes have won more fencing medals than medals in any other sport.

-In 1936 Berlin Olympics, Jewish fencers took home four of Germany’s eight medals in fencing.
-The Jewish German female fencer, Helene Mayer, became a tool for the regime to legitimize the Olympics being held in Berlin and in a famous photograph she is seen doing the Nazi salute.
-What is spectacular, is that all three women on the podium were Jewish.
+In the 1936 Berlin Olympics, Jewish fencers took home four of Germany’s eight medals in fencing.
+The Jewish German female fencer, Helene Mayer, became a front for the regime to legitimize the Olympics being held in Berlin and in a famous photograph, she is seen doing the Nazi salute.
+What is spectacular is that all three women on the podium were Jewish.
 Mayer herself later met with Hitler and referred to him as “a cute little man.”

 Theodor Herzl: From Assimilation to Zionism, Jacques Kornberg, 1993